 Porto Vecchio Marina

-Within a few minutes’ walk of the old town, the marina lined with cafés is an excellent place to enjoy a leisurely drink during those hot summer evenings.
+Within a few minutes walk of the old town, the marina lined with cafés is an excellent place to enjoy a leisurely drink during those hot summer evenings.
 There is also a variety of boat trips on offer with tours around the beautiful coastline.

 Drive inland more than 1200m up to the spectacular Col de Bavella, one of the most dramatic passes in Corsica with stunning views across extensive forest, ocean and mountains.
 Also visit the surrounding mountain villages in the area.
 Try canyoning or take a dip in a rock pool in the rivers of the Bavella massif.
 There are many walks through the forests to the hidden waterfalls of the Alta Rocca, including Piscia di Gallo, or Cockerall falls.
 For panoramic views over the entire gulf of Porto Vecchio, walk to Punta di a Vacca Morta.

 Know as "iron roads" in Italian, these designated mountain routes are equipped with fixed cables, ladders, ramps and bridges, allowing Corsican mountains to be discovered by the more adventurous.
 Two popular routes in the South are the via ferratas of Chisa and Solenzara.